-Side effects of the rheumatoid arthritis and ulcerative colitis drug Xeljanz may result in the development of serious and potentially lethal pulmonary embolism.
+Side effects of the rheumatoid arthritis and ulcerative colitis drug Xeljanz may result in the development of serious and potentially lethal heart problems, cancer, and pulmonary embolism.
 Lawsuits are being reviewed by lawyers nationwide.

-STATUS OF XELJANZ LAWSUITS: Product liability lawyers provide free consultations and case evaluations to determine whether financial compensation may be available through a Xeljanz blood clot lawsuit for individuals who have suffered pulmonary embolism, deep vein thrombosis (DVT), stroke or wrongful death injury that may have been prevented if earlier warnings had been provided.
+STATUS OF XELJANZ LAWSUITS: Product liability lawyers provide free consultations and case evaluations to determine whether financial compensation may be available through a Xeljanz blood clot lawsuit for individuals who have suffered heart attack, pulmonary embolism, deep vein thrombosis (DVT), stroke, lung cancer, lymphoma or wrongful death injury that may have been prevented if earlier warnings had been provided.

 MANUFACTURER: Pfizer, Inc.